 For emergency road and weather conditions in West Marin, tune in to KWMR, 90.5 FM.

-Golden Gate National Recreation Area Road Closure Updates
+Golden Gate National Recreation Area/Marin Headlands Road Closure Updates

-Friday, May 10, 2019: The Golden Gate National Recreation Area (GGNRA) will implement phase two of a traffic pilot program to relieve congestion, improve safety and parking, and enhance the visitor experience on Marin Headlands roadways.
-This traffic plan will be in effect through mid-fall, including Memorial Day, Fourth of July, Labor Day, and Fleet Week.
+The Golden Gate National Recreation Area (GGNRA) has implemented phase two of a traffic pilot program to relieve congestion, improve safety and parking, and enhance the visitor experience on Marin Headlands roadways.
+This traffic plan will be in effect through mid-fall, including Fleet Week.

 On weekends and holidays, visitors who want to drive to the Marin Headlands must enter through the Baker-Barry Tunnel on Bunker Road and exit via the one-way eastbound Conzelman Road.
 (Conzelman Road will convert from two-way travel to one-way travel in the eastbound direction between McCullough Road and Alexander Avenue, with a portion of the remaining travel lane dedicated for visitor parking seven days a week).
 Motorists can help relieve congestion in the Alexander Avenue, Conzelman Road, and Marin Headlands corridor by avoiding the area or by using the Rodeo or Spencer Avenue entrances and exits on Highway 101.